onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You can get paid for creating knowledge and/or intellectual property but you can’t have intellectual property

-The faster this becomes common knowledge - the more inevitable it would be - the less need to eliminate me there would be

 Or maybe i’m not actually paranoid and I’m just exaggerating - still - how did I think about filming this?

 Read a part of the script with it in your hand and on the couch